CENTER FOR STUDENT INVOLVEMENT

-The office encompasses new student orientation program, student organizations, leadership development, student programs and events, International and Multicultural programs, club and organization governance, Fraternity and Sorority life, commuter student resources.
+The office encompasses new student orientation program and first year experience programs, student organizations, leadership development, student programs and events, International and Multicultural programs, club and organization governance, Fraternity and Sorority life, commuter student resources.

 The staff, through the implementation of student development theories in a variety of instructional settings, assists students in developing environments which enhance diversity, promote ethical and moral development, encourage civic engagement, promote the establishment of meaningful interpersonal relationships, and provide leadership and experiential learning opportunities.

-Student Involvement provides a variety of programs and services intended to enhance the commuter experience by broadening the students' knowledge of opportunities, events, and services that will assist them during their college career.
-The office offers programs such as commuter appreciation days solely for commuter students and variety of different services including carpooling and commuting alternative programs, Commuter Student lounge with amenities, information on commuter spots on campus, locker rentals, student-discounted Metro bus passes and parking decals, and information on commuter meal plans.
+Center for Student Involvement provides a variety of programs and services intended to enhance the commuter experience by broadening the students' knowledge of opportunities, events, and services that will assist them during their college career.
+The office offers programs such as commuter appreciation days solely for commuter students and variety of different services including carpooling and commuting alternative programs, Commuter Student lounge with amenities, information on commuter spots on campus, locker rentals, student discounted Metro- bus passes and parking decals, and information on commuter meal plans.